kaitlinlanguirand/Project_3/README.md

 crazy_histogram()

-+ creates a fun histogram from the selected dataframe
+The crazy_histogram() function creates a unique and visually striking histogram from the selected dataframe.
+This function adds an element of creativity to your data visualizations.
 ```
 LanguirandR::crazy_histogram()